Tanvi-Sharmaaa/YT-summarizer-chrome_extension/README.md

    Or download the ZIP file and extract it.

+2. Add your API key

+   - Find the popup.js file where the API key is defined.
+   - Replace the placeholder API key with your own Hugging Face API key.

-2. Open Chrome Extensions page
+3. Open Chrome Extensions page

    - Open Chrome and go to: chrome://extensions/
    - Enable Developer mode by toggling the switch in the top-right corner.

-3. Load the unpacked extension
+4. Load the unpacked extension

    - Click the Load unpacked button.
    - Select the folder where you cloned or extracted the project.

-4. Use the extension
+5. Use the extension

    - Go to any YouTube video page which has transcript.
    - Click the extension icon in the Chrome toolbar.